-Taxpayers whose turnover is between 150 million GNF and 500 million GNF are taxed under authorisation of 'Directeur National des Impôts'.
+Taxpayers whose turnover is between 150 million Guinean francs/GNF (USD21 802.3) and 500 million Guinean Francs/GNF (USD72 674.4) are taxed under authorisation of the Directeur National des Impôts.

 Non-residents must appoint a solvent representative accredited by the tax authority.
 A bank account in Guinea is not required.
-The local client of a non-resident plays the role of solvent representative under the reversecharge mechanism.

-The application for registration is made to the 'Directeur National des Impôts' and must contain the following documents:
+The local client of a nonresident plays the role of solvent representative under the reversecharge mechanism.

-- copy of the articles of association; - copy of the trade and property credit register number;
+Application for registration is made to the Directeur National des Impôts and must contain the following documents:

-- copy of the lease contract; and - proof of the payment of 25,000 GNF (\pm USD3,8) registration fees.
+- Copy of the articles of association; - Copy of the trade and property credit register number; - Copy of the lease contract; and - Proof of the payment of 100 000 Guinean francs/GNF (USD 14.5349) registration fees.

-A statement of assignment. termination or amendment must be provided to the 'Direction Nationale des Impôts' within 30 days following these events.
+A statement of assignment, termination or amendment must be submitted to the Direction Nationale des Impôts within 30 days following these events.